 The results suggested of another study suggested that Neurofeedback training improves cognitive processing speed.

-In conclusion, there is enough evidence to support Neurofeedback as a valuable therapy in preventing cognitive decline and aging.
+In conclusion, there is enough evidence that Neurofeedback is a valuable therapy in preventing cognitive decline and dementia.